Lawsuit Accuses Elite Colleges of Price Fixing

 Some of the country's most prestigious schools are being accused of illegally colluding to limit financial aid awards to students.

-Four law firms filed a class action lawsuit on Sunday against 16 universities on behalf of five former students, with more defendants likely to be added to the suit in the near future.
+Four law firms filed a class action lawsuit on Jan.
+10 against 16 universities on behalf of five former students.
+On Feb.
+15 the lawsuit was expanded in an amended complaint to add another school.

 According to a statement from the law firms representing these former students, more than 170,000 students may have been overcharged by these universities since 2003 due to the allegedly unlawful collusion.